Content marketing, by its most simplistic explanation, boils down to two activities:

 Video became the champion of communication—business or personal—and entertainment during the pandemic as more consumers utilize these technologies and tune into this captivating content format.
 Of the 24% of marketers who said they used video for the first time in 2020, nearly half said doing so was a necessity because of the pandemic.

 But this section is titled “YouTube” – not video.
 I have a reason for this, and it’s only partly because the next section is “live video.”

 - A search engine where people look for and find information.

 - Google’s daughter company that feeds directly into SERPs, giving you a second opportunity to be discovered organically.

 In short, YouTube is a powerfully multifaceted distribution channel because the videos you upload to it are both shareable (it’s simple to embed them into your landing pages and blog posts and to link to them in social media posts and emails) and searchable, whether your audience is searching on YouTube itself or on Google.

-As more people look to video to learn and communicate, brands that want to keep up will strive to provide more content in this format in 2021.
+As more people look to video to learn and communicate, brands that want to keep up will strive to provide more content in this format.

 Those that want their videos to be easily found will most likely compile them on their YouTube channel.

 Video is one thing; live video is something else entirely … OK, perhaps that’s an exaggeration, but live video really is important enough to deserve its own mention on this list.